Cairo-Data-Science-Club-CDC/Fifa-worldcup-2022/docs/01-hosting_history.md

 <img src="01-hosting_history_files/figure-html/unnamed-chunk-19-1.png" width="100%" height="100%" />

-Have a look at this blog for more details on adding flags to maps https://www.youtube.com/watch?v=6I5I56uVvLw&ab_channel=AndrewHuberman This is where I got to know and learn this trick.
+Have a look at this [excellent blog](https://dieghernan.github.io/202201_maps-flags/) for more details on adding flags to maps This is where I got to know and learn this trick.

 ## What is the history of biding and